muc111/OTRv4Plus/README.md

 OTRv4+ is an IRC client that implements OTRv4 with a post-quantum hybrid layer added at each stage of the protocol — including the SMP identity-verification step.
 It runs on Termux (Android) over I2P, Tor, or TLS clearnet, with a Rust crypto core wrapped by a thin Python orchestration layer.

 **Single-author research prototype.
 Not a finished product, and not audited.** The author is not a cryptographer.
-The protocol composition (the DAKE wiring, the hybrid SMP construction) is hand-written and has had no external review, and the Rust crypto crates it depends on (`ed448-goldilocks-plus`, `x448`, `pqcrypto-mlkem`, `pqcrypto-mldsa`) have had no formal review either.
+The protocol composition (the DAKE wiring, the hybrid SMP construction) has had no external review, and the Rust crypto crates it depends on (`ed448-goldilocks-plus`, `x448`, `pqcrypto-mlkem`, `pqcrypto-mldsa`) have had no formal review either.
 Use it to study or extend, not because you need a hardened tool today.
 If your safety depends on the security of your messaging, use something audited.

 ## Where it fits